"

 You are responsible for creating and uploading this document to FOL on the first day of class.
 Students will use the specific information you provide to organize their time, and it is important for student success to have this information at the beginning of the term.

-A series of HTML templates are pre-loaded into each FOL course.
+A series of HTML templates is pre-loaded into each FOL course.
 If you use these templates, you will have included the necessary information; however, as mentioned previously, you can choose the course format.
 You can follow the FOL Essentials Checklist to ensure that you have included all the important elements.

 License